noir-lang/noir/acvm-repo/acir/README.md

 which allows users to write programs in an intuitive way using a high-level language close to Rust syntax.
 Noir is able to generate a proof of execution of a Noir program, using an external proving system.
-However, proving systems use specific low-level constrain-based languages.
+However, proving systems use specific low-level constraint-based languages.
 Similarly, frontends have their own internal representation in order to represent user programs.

 The goal of ACIR is to provide a generic open-source intermediate